iamywang/EavesDroid/README.md

 - `dataset/` contains the dataset used in our paper.

+- See `Releases` for downloading the original dataset `dataset.tar.xz `.

 - Data in this directory can be used to train classification models and reproduce our results.

 **5. Figures**